 How bananas can help with the greatest humanitarian crisis since WWII

-A trainee journalist from Kentish Town Road writes about why she feels compelled to travel to a refugee camp in Greece, to distribute bananas
+A trainee journalist from Camden writes about why she feels compelled to travel to a refugee camp in Greece, to distribute bananas

 I can’t believe it has taken me this long to get on a £64 Easyjet flight and fly the four hours to Greece to volunteer at a refugee camp to do my bit for the biggest humanitarian crisis since the Second World War.